Ansu-s/active-tasks/java-tasks/order-design.md

     HOME,WORK ;
 }
 ```
-- Since the address entity is still their we just need this filed added to it
+- Since the address entity is still there we just need this AddressType field added to it.
 ```java
 @Entity
 @Table(name = "address")